Barcodes for Magazines

 ISSN-13 barcode images for your magazine.
 Please enter your ISSN number into the “additional information” section when you get to the checkout page.
 Your ISSN barcode images will be emailed to you after we receive your order.

-NOTE: When ordering, please type your ISSN into the “additional information” part on the payment form (alternatively, email it to us).
+NOTE: When ordering, please type your ISSN into the “additional information” part on the checkout page.
 If you require supplement digits at the end of your barcode (to represent the issue number), please let us know as well.

-We will use your number to create your high resolution barcode images.
-You will receive an email containing your barcode images in 5 different formats (.eps, .jpg, .pdf, .tif, & .bmp) You can then put your barcode onto your magazine (or periodical publication) and begin using it immediately!
+We will use your number to create your high-resolution barcode images.
+You will receive an email containing your barcode images in several different formats (.eps, .jpg, .pdf, .tif, & .bmp).
+You can then put your barcode onto your magazine (or periodical publication) and begin using it immediately.

 Below are some of the magazines that we have made ISSN barcodes for: